networknt/light-rfcs/light-4j/0015-merge-status.yml-of-light-4j.md

 The merging rule should be:

-**[1]** If the status code in application-status.yml is not contained by status.yml, the status code will be append to default status list.
+**[1]** If the status code in application-status.yml is not contained by status.yml, the status code will be appended to default status list.

-**[2]** If the status code in application-status.yml is contained by status.yml, the default value will be overwritten, and this behaviour will be recorded in log.
+**[2]** If the status code in application-status.yml is contained by status.yml, the default value will be overwritten, and this behavior will be recorded in log.

 ## Backward Compatible: